Using ICESat-2 ATL15 (Gridded Arctic Land Ice Height) to investigate ice-surface height anomalies#

 icepyx is a community and Python software library that simplifies the process of searching (querying), accessing (via download or in the cloud), and working with (including subsetting, visualizing, and reading in) ICESat-2 data products.
 A series of examples introduce users to its functionality, and the icepyx community always welcomes new members, feature requests, bug reports, etc.

 To search for data spatially, icepyx accepts shapefiles, kml files, and geopackage files, as well as bounding boxes and polygons, as input bounding regions.
-So we’ll first save one of the lakes’ geometries as a geopackage and use it to query ICESat-2 data for that region.
+We have two options for supplying this information: (1) save one of the lakes’ geometries as a geopackage or (2) extract the exterior coordinates and supply them directly.
+You may run either of the next two cells; then we’ll use the spatial information to query ICESat-2 data for that region.

 # Export to geopackage to subset ICESat-2 data